mcataford/contextlib-js/README.md

 ## Usage

-`contextlib-js` offers implementations of several context managers defined in `contextlib`'s spec.
+`contextlib-js` exposes implementations of several context managers defined in `contextlib`'s spec, see [the API documentation for details](https://github.com/mcataford/contextlib-js/blob/master/API.md).

 You can use the basic (empty) context by using `with` and `do`: